Priya Rajvansh: Early life and education

 Priya Rajvansh was born as Veera Sunder Singh in Shimla.
-Her father Sunder Singh was a Conservator in the Forest Department.
+Her father, Sunder Singh, was an IFS officer who served as the Conservator of Forests in Himachal Pradesh.
 She grew up in Shimla along with her brothers, Kamaljit Singh (Gulu) and Padamjit Singh.
-She studied at Auckland House, where she was school captain, and Convent of Jesus and Mary, Shimla.
+She studied at Auckland House School, where she was school captain, and Convent of Jesus and Mary.
 She passed intermediate from St. Bede's College, Shimla in 1953, and joined Bhargava Municipal College (BMC), during this period, she acted in several English plays at Shimla's noted Gaiety Theatre.

 Her father was on a UN assignment, so after graduation she joined the Royal Academy of Dramatic Art (RADA) in London, UK.

 Career

 While still in London and 22 years old, one of her photographs, taken by a London photographer, somehow reached the Hindi film industry.
-A movie maker of that time, Thakur Ranveer Singh, belonging to a Rajput family of Kota learned of her.
+A movie maker of that time, Ranveer Singh, belonging to a family of Kota learned of her.
 Singh had written and made popular British and Hollywood films starring Yul Bryner and Ursula Andress and was familiar with Peter O'Toole and Richard Burton.
 Ranveer Singh had also given the popular actor Ranjeet his first offer in a film called Zindagi ki Rahein (Roads of life) which he wanted to make.

 Subsequently, Ranveer Singh brought her to meet Chetan Anand, (brother of Dev Anand and Vijay Anand) in 1962 and they cast her in one of their films, Haqeeqat (1964).
 The film became a hit and is often counted as among the best Indian war-films.
 Soon she was in a relationship with her mentor, Chetan Anand, who had just separated from his wife.
 Priya was many years younger to Chetan.
 Thereafter, she starred only in Chetan Anand films, in which she was involved in every aspect- starting from story to scripting, lyrics, and post-production.
 Chetan, too, never made a film without her as the central character.
 Despite being a highly talented actress, her anglicised accent and western femininity did not click well with the Indian audience.

 Her next film, Heer Raanjha came out only in 1970, where she acted opposite the rage of that time, actor Raaj Kumar, and the film was a hit.
 Then came Hanste Zakhm, arguably the finest film of her career, in 1973.
 Her other noted films were Hindustan Ki Kasam (1973), with Raaj Kumar, and Kudrat (1981), paired opposite Rajesh Khanna, where she had a parallel role with Hema Malini as the lead.
 She also starred opposite Dev Anand in Saheb Bahadur in 1977.
 Her last film Haathon Ki Lakeeren was released in 1985, after which she ended her film career.